French Language and Literature (FREN)College of Arts and Humanities

-Associate Professors: H. Campangne, J. Falvo, A. Frisch, M. Scullen
+Associate Professors: S. Benharrech, A. Frisch, M. Scullen

-Professors Emeriti: B. Fink, M. Hage, M. Meijer, C. Russell, R. Tarica, M. Therrien, P. Verdaguer
+Professors Emeriti: B. Fink, M. Hage, R. Tarica, P. Verdaguer

-The undergraduate major in French is centered on the study of the French language and the literatures and cultures of the French and Francophone people.
-Our faculty members teach a wide variety of courses in culture, literature, linguistics, stylistics, cinema, civilization, contemporary France, and women's studies.
+The undergraduate major in French (FREN) is centered on the study of the French language and the literatures and cultures of the French and Francophone people.
+Our faculty members teach a wide variety of courses in culture, literature, linguistics, stylistics, cinema, civilization, the contemporary French and Francophone world, and women's studies.

 Students who complete the requirements for the major can expect to be able to speak, read, write, and understand French at a level that would allow them to communicate with native speakers, to recognize and interpret the diverse cultural perspectives and products of the French-speaking world, and to be culturally sensitive members of society.

 Students of French have the option of living in the Language House.
-University faculty-led programs in Nice (semester or year-long) and Montpellier (summer) are offered by the Department, and all students majoring in French are encouraged to participate in either or both of these programs as an integral part of their curriculum.
-Students may also consider a double major in French and another discipline, such as arts and humanities majors, business, international relations, economics, or journalism.
+University faculty-led programs in Nice (semester or year-long) and Montpellier (summer) are offered by the Department, and all students majoring in French are encouraged to participate in either, or both, of these programs as an integral part of their curriculum.
+Students may also consider a double major in French and another discipline, such as College of Arts and Humanities majors, Business, International relations, Economics, or Journalism.

 Students can satisfy the ARHU Global Engagement Requirement by taking the appropriate French language course sequence (103>203), or by taking a higher level French course.